apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/csv.md

 #### Issues with open datatypes and optional fields

 As mentioned earlier, CSV is a rigid format.
-It cannot express records with different numbers of fields, which ADM allows through both open datatypes and optional fields.
+It cannot express objects with different numbers of fields, which ADM allows through both open datatypes and optional fields.

-If your output record type contains optional fields, this will not result in any errors.
+If your output object type contains optional fields, this will not result in any errors.
 If the output data of a query does not contain values for an optional field, this will be represented in CSV as `null`.

-If your output record type is open, this will also not result in any errors.
+If your output object type is open, this will also not result in any errors.
 If the output data of a query contains any open fields, the corresponding rows in the resulting CSV will contain more comma-separated values than the others.
 On each such row, the data